sagemath/sage-archive-2023-02-01/src/doc/en/reference/matrices.rst

    GAP, Maxima, and Singular all have a notion of matrices.

 -  The GSL C-library is included with Sage, and can be used via Cython.
-See :mod:`sage.matrix.matrix_real_double_dense` for example code that does this.

--  The optional ``scipy`` module provides support for *sparse* numerical linear algebra, among many other things.
+-  The ``scipy`` module provides support for
+   *sparse* numerical linear algebra, among many other things.

 -  The ``numpy`` module, which you load by typing ``import numpy`` is included standard with Sage.
 It contains a very sophisticated and well developed array class, plus optimized support for *numerical linear algebra*.
-Unfortunately the numpy documentation is only available for purchase.
+Sage's matrices over RDF and CDF (native floating-point real and complex numbers) use numpy.

 .. toctree::